 Represent analysis results for all kinds of programming artifacts, including source code and object code.

-Represent the logical construct against which a result is produced, such as a function, class, or namespace.
+Represent the logical location in which a result is produced, such as a function, class, or namespace.

 Represent the physical location at which a result is produced, including problems that are detected in nested files (such as a source file within a compressed container).